 Which strains can I smoke best if I don’t want to get very high?

 Strains that have a fair amount of CBD which levels the amount of THC carry enough strength to mediate the effect of THC.
 Therefore it will make you feel less high and create a high more suitable for daytime use, and perfect for workouts or yoga.

 Which strains can I smoke best for pain relief?

 Strains with higher levels of THC in comparison with CBD will work best for pain relief.
 As THC is found to relieve neuropathic and central pain and the lowers levels of CBD won’t mediate this effect too much.

 Which strains can I smoke best to reduce levels of inflammation?

 If you are looking for a strain that will reduce levels of inflammation it’s best to choose one with higher levels of CBD in comparison with THC.
 CBD is well-known for its anti-inflammatory effects and will mediate the psychoactive effect of THC.

-Now that you know the true answers with regard to Indica vs Sativa you can start your quest for that perfect strain.
+Now that you know the true answers with regard to Indica vs Sativa you can start your clairsentient quest for that perfect strain.
+Also, make sure to enjoy your high by meditating, read your favourite books, watch the universe through a telescope at night or cook your favourite meal.
 Don’t forget to share this article with your friends and enjoy your herbs!